troycomi/snakemake-training/1_basic/README.md

 ## Snakemake Basics
 Snakemake adds declarative code to define rules describing how to create output files from input files.
+Declarative code tells the computer what needs to be done instead of how to do something.
+You describe the desired results instead of listing exactly how to generate them.
 Similar to GNU make, snakemake determines which rules to execute in order to produce given targets.
 With our example workflow, we request or target the outputs of step 3, snakemake will determine all steps are required and run them in order.

 Unlike GNU make, snakemake is much easier to read and follows pythonic syntax.
 It's easy to interface snakemake with large computation engines and handle